-Other publications, conference papers and presentations as a result of FY21 grant award Identify any other publications, conference papers and/or presentations not reported above.
+Other publications, conference papers and presentations as a result of FY21 award

+Identify any other publications, conference papers and/or presentations not reported above.
 Specify the status of the publication.

-2021 Small Grains Performance Trials for New York.
-Status: Published Acknowledgement of Federal Support: Yes
+2020 and 2021 Small Grains Performance Trials for New York.

 Description and Proposal for Release of NY99056-161 Soft White Winter Wheat - Cornell Cooperative Extension Publication.
-Status: Published